-A person knows that they have had a false positive when an initial test indicated that they had HIV but a follow-up test was negative.
+A person knows that they had a false positive when an initial test indicated they had HIV, but a follow-up test was negative.

 A false positive typically results from the test incorrectly identifying non-HIV antibodies as HIV antibodies.

-After receiving the initial result, the healthcare provider will perform an additional test to ensure that the result is accurate.
+After receiving the initial result, the healthcare professional will perform an additional test to ensure that the result is accurate.

 If the second result is also positive, it confirms the presence of HIV.

-In this case, a healthcare provider will provide support and information about treatment options.
+In this case, a healthcare professional will provide support and information about treatment options.

 If the follow-up test is negative, it means that the first test was incorrect.